 The Swiss startup Sapetti, in collaboration with Zuhlke, has designed the Chairless Chair for the German start-up Noonee.
-This wearable exoskeleton chair allows the wearer to sit about anywhere.
+This wearable exoskeleton chair allows the wearer to sit anywhere.
 Primarily designed for manufacturing environments, the chair is useful for workers standing for long hours in a day.
 The height of the seating position can be adjusted as per individual needs.
 It weighs about 3.3 Kg and has the maximum load capacity of 130 Kg.
-It is made of engineering plastics like polyamide to ensure less weight and durability.
+It’s made of engineering plastics like polyamide to ensure less weight and durability.

 Noonee closely worked with the employees of famous auto companies Audi, Seat, Skoda, Daimler, BMW and Renault to understand the needs of workers on the factory floor.